Seahawks WR Tyler Lockett says nomination for Walter Payton Man of the Year Award ‘really means a lot’

 So that could have Seattle going with Collins and Penny as the lead backs with Homer and DeeJay Dallas in special teams/third-down back roles.

-When he met the media following Thursday’s practice, offensive coordinator Shane Waldron was maybe predictably vague as possible when asked how the running back situation may shake out against the Texans.
+When he met the media following Thursday’s practice, offensive coordinator Shane Waldron was predictably vague as possible when asked how the running back situation may shake out against the Texans.

 “We have to wait and see how it plays out, not to tip our hands, but we are just waiting to see how it all plays out with the backs this week as we look into it,” Waldron said.